SystemsApproach/private5g/intro.rst

 Chapter 1:  Introduction
 ===========================

-..
-Similar to current Chapter 1, but with more emphasis on the relevance beyond traditional Mobile Operators.
-For example, our end goal is showing how this technology can be integrated into edge clouds running in enterprises (and used as part of their Industry Transformation 4.0).
-In other words, in addition to describing the technology, this book is also about (a) democratizing the access network, and (b) applying the technology to new use cases.

-   Also talk about two enabling technologies: SDN and Cloud Native.
-These can easily be positioned as two aspects of the general concept of cloudifying the mobile access network, which at the end of the day, is the big message of this book.
-(Doing this sets up the next point.)

-   The edge cloud subsection currently starts from the operator perspective.
-We’ll want to instead start from first principles (there is value at the edge) and then ask about the options as to where the edge is… Central Office is one choice, but on-prem is another (this is how the SIGCOMM Tutorial was organized).
-This means we conclude the Intro chapter with a high-level overview of Aether (or its generic counterpart).

 Mobile networks, which have a 40-year history that parallels the Internet’s, have undergone significant change.
 The first two generations supported voice and then text, with 3G defining the